chrisma89/Command-Line-Readme-Generator/starter/SAMPLEREADME.md

 ### Installation

+Install node.js for your computer.
+Run npm init -y on the command line.
+Install  inquirer package using npm i inquirer
 ### Usage

+This can be used to create a README file for your applications.

 ### License

-The  is in use for this repository.
+The MIT license is in use for this repository.

 ### Contributing

 If you would like to contribute towards this project, it would be most welcome.
+Please get in touch with any updates to the codebase      , that will improve the functionality or the content of the README file that is being generated using this app

 ### Tests

-The application can be tested using .
+The application can be tested using N/A.

 ### Questions

-If you would like to get in touch through Github, you follow the link below to find my github page [GitHub](https://github.com/)
+If you would like to get in touch through Github, [Click Here](https://github.com/chrisma89)

-If you have additional questions, you can contact me through my email address : [Email](mailto:)
+If you have additional questions, you can contact me through my email address : [Email](mailto:chrismacaroline@gmail.com)

 ### Credits

+N/A

 ### Resources

+N/A